MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfqueryinterface/nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md

 A system bug check occurs if the driver supplies an invalid object handle.

 ## -remarks

+> [!NOTE]
+> WdfDeviceAddQueryInterface cannot be called for a [control device](/windows-hardware/drivers/wdf/using-control-device-objects).

 Drivers that create driver-defined interfaces typically call <b>WdfDeviceAddQueryInterface</b> from within an <a href="/windows-hardware/drivers/ddi/wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add">EvtDriverDeviceAdd</a> or <a href="/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware">EvtDevicePrepareHardware</a> callback function.